Logiqx/gps-wizard/docs/ideas/gybes/waterspeed.md

 The existing metric "Average Jibe Speed" isn't particularly useful for windsurfing, perhaps not winging either?

-Metrics for the best 5 jibes are less sensitive to patchy winds, and offer more insight than overall averages.
+Metrics for the best 5 jibes are less sensitive to fickle winds, and offer more insight than overall averages.